Rocket with CHAMP system on board - demo image

 One of the objectives of the program was to reduce the pulse power to the minimum necessary.
 This made it possible to reduce the requirements for the power supply of military equipment, and in the presence of high-precision guidance systems - dramatically reduce collateral damage.
 Saving energy also allows you to hit multiple targets in one flight.

 On October 22, 2012, Boeing announced the first successful testing of a CHAMP product as a missile weapon.
 The press release was accompanied by a short video demonstrating the basic principles of work and statements by the developers.
 It is noteworthy that the experimental rocket or CHAMP system was shown only in the form of computer graphics.

-From the published data it follows that the result of the program was a compact electronic unit suitable for mounting on aviation rockets.
+From the published data it follows that the result of the program was a compact electronic unit suitable for mounting on aircraft missiles.
 It includes power supply facilities and a microwave radiation generator with a directional antenna device.
 During the flight, CHAMP can aim the antenna at a given target and “hit” it with directional EMP.

 Demonstration of the principle of the rocket with CHAMP

 The missile flew over the training ground along the specified route.
 Several times at given points, the CHAMP system generated an electromagnetic pulse of the required power and configuration.
 As conditional goals, various electrical and electronic devices were used.
 All of them failed due to EMR exposure, demonstrating the potential of the CHAMP product.

 In June 2013, Raytheon tested its version of the CHAMP system as a self-propelled ground based system.
 All devices were placed in a container on a standard car chassis.
 An antenna device with a characteristic large mirror was installed on the roof of the container.
 Using communication and control equipment, the EMP armament complex was connected to a surveillance radar.